PREPARING A GLUTEN-FREE MEAL FOR A PERSON WITH COELIAC DISEASE

 3) If you wish to offer gluten free fried foods (ex.
 Chips, GF crumbed fish or chicken, etc) you must have a separate fryer dedicated completed to gluten free foods.
 Cooking oils can be a source of contamination.

-4) If it is not practical to have a section of the counter top set aside for preparing gluten free food only, always make sure that the counter space you are using to prepare gluten free food is freshly and properly washed to ensure it is free from crumbs or flour dust or other possible contaminants.
+4) If it is not practical to have a the counter top set aside for preparing gluten free food only, always make sure that the counter space you are using to prepare gluten free food is freshly and properly washed to ensure it is free from crumbs or flour dust or other possible contaminants.

 5) Use clean utensils and avoid “double dipping”.
 Knives or spoons are OK the first time, but once they have touched food with gluten, they can contaminate the food in the container if used again.
 In some environments, it would be wise for to have separate jars of jam, peanut butter, mustard, spreads, etc., that are stored properly for coeliac customers.

-6) Make sure any pots, utensils, etc. that are used for other foods are thoroughly scrubbed before using for gluten free foods.
+6) Make sure any pots, utensils, etc. that are used for other foods are thoroughly scrubbed with detergent before using for gluten free foods.
 In the case of something like muffin tins, paper liners may be a worthwhile consideration.